 Thanks Ali, even though I'm your sister and like to think I know you pretty well, it was so interesting for me to hear more about what inspires you and your creative process.
 I absolutely loved working together on the punch needle collection which has then in turn inspired me to incorporate some of your techniques into my creative process.

 You can keep up to date with Alice over on Instagram and if you love any of her fabrics be sure to checkout her Spoonflower shop.

-Perfect for your first punch needle project are these four punch needle hoops designed in collaboration with Berlin based freelance print designer, Alice Moore.
-Four striking kits including two which incorporate both punch needle and tufting, all in Alice's unique and playful style.
-All in gorgeous 100% cotton, perfect for some summer crafting.
+Perfect for your first punch needle project are these six punch needle hoops designed in collaboration with Berlin based freelance print designer, Alice Moore.
+Six striking 5" hoop kits including two which incorporate both punch needle and tufting, all in Alice's unique and playful style.

 The kits include punch needle, fabric, hoop, 100% cotton yarn and step-by-step photo instructions.
 All packaged beautifully in a cute gift box, great for reusing or 100% recyclable.